jframos/fiware-paas/doc/admin_guide.rst

 By the way, the self-signed certificate is at /etc/keystorejetty.
 This file wont be overwritten although you reinstall the package.
 The same way, it wont be removed automatically if you uninstall de package.

-Advanced solution: Using certificates signed by a CA
+Advanced solution: using certificates signed by a CA
 ----------------------------------------------------

 Although a self-signed certificate works against passive attack, it is not enough by itself to prevent active attacks, specifically a "man in the middle attack" where an attacker try to impersonate the server.
 Indeed, any browser warns user against self-signed certificates.
 To avoid these problems, a certificate conveniently signed by a CA may be used.